BluemlJ/AiBirds/README.md

 # AiBirds

-The idea of this project is to write a "Deep Reinforcement Learning" agent to play Angry Birds.
+The idea of this project is to write a deep reinforcement learning (DRL) agent to play Angry Birds.
 The idea originated from the [Angry Birds AI Competition](http://aibirds.org/).

 <p align="center">